gleicher/765-2017-dc3-graphgen/Examples/README.md

 Each file contains a set of networks you can use for testing.
 They are numbered in a rough order of challenging-ness.

 Note: the nodes in each network are meant to be different (e.g., the "A" node in network 1 is not the same "A" as in network 2).
-In future versions, I'll name each node separately.
+Nodes within a file should all have unique names (but if they don't, assume that each network is different).

 All these matrices are generated using the sample code.